 - Mix together dry ingredients in a large mixing bowl.
 Be sure to whisk or sift the dry ingredients well to get rid of any clumps of baking soda or baking powder.
 No one wants to bite into that!

-- In a separate small mixing bowl, whisk together the eggs, applesauce, vanilla extract and oil.
+- In a separate small mixing bowl, whisk together the eggs, applesauce, vanilla extract, and oil.

 - Add the wet ingredients to the dry ingredients and mix until JUST combined.
 Do not over mix, or your muffins may become dense and tough.
-The batter should be about the consistency of thicker pancake batter, so a bit looser than traditional muffin batter.

 - Pour ¼ cup blueberry muffin batter into each muffin liner.
 A great tip is to use an ice cream scoop or a ¼ cup measuring cup to keep all the muffins the same size.